virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 <!-- #### In thinking about online events we had to revisit many assumptions about conferences. -->

 Once we started brainstorming how to organize online events, we realized that a lot of usual assumptions about scientific meetings do not apply anymore.
-Already the sizes of the events are very different: while a typical workshop will have anywhere between 50 and 100 participants, an online conference session can easily attract more than 500 attendees.
+Already the sizes of the events are very different: while a typical workshop will have anywhere between 50 and 100 participants, an online conference session can easily attract 500 attendees.
 The duration of an online event is limited to a few hours because it needs to fit into the daily routines of participants spread across multiple hour zones, as opposed to the median duration of a conference being a full working week.
 The interactions during the session are also very different: the speaker cannot see the audience and therefore gets very little immediate feedback due to being unable to gauge the audience's reactions.
 Because mediating the interaction between the audience and the speaker becomes much more important, and because of the larger audience size, the moderators play a more important role in ensuring that everything goes smoothly.
 Finally, offline conferences allow ample time for informal discussion between the talks and during coffee breaks: this valuable aspect of scientific meetings needs to be accommodated separately.

+> A typical workshop will have anywhere between 50 and 100 participants, an online conference session can easily attract 500 attendees.

 <!-- #### We ran a couple of events, and saw that they work well. -->